olebedev/hook-to-trello/readme.md

 If aliases is not specified, application will be use each key of object as alias.
 By default the file name is `./users.json`.
 Of course you can change it in `USERS` environ variable.
+For example you can host `users.json` in your dropbox, it very useful if you want to change users dynamically.

 ### Deploy